 1. Answer Questions

-The easiest way is to phrase your pages as questions.
+The easiest way is to phrase your pages as questions a voice searcher would ask.
 For example, if you are a DIY hardware selling company maybe you would research questions that your customers are asking.
 You would find that people often Google things like; “What’s the best hammer to use for home projects?”.
 With this information, you can curate different blog posts on the best tools to use for bathroom redesigns, kitchen renovations etc. This ensures that when your customer asks Siri the question, your blog post (and website!) will come up first.
 Thus you have the potential of gaining a new customer just via phrasing your title as a well-researched question.

 2. Localise Your Content